27saniya/Restaurant-Recommendation-System/README.md

-## For EDA and Preprocessing dataset (We already performed EDA on given dataset and cleaned daatset provided in data folder), run the following command
+## For EDA and Preprocessing dataset (We already performed EDA on given dataset and cleaned dataset provided in data folder), run the following command
 python source/data_preprocessing.py

 ## Development